ericscharff/oberon-compiler/README.md

 C code produced by Oberon of itself (this is how the compiler works by default.)
 The C bootstrap compiler isn't nearly as well tested, and probably lacks key features.
-It can be used to bootstrap the Oberon compiler, as well as a historical artifact that was critical in getting a self-hosting compiler.
+It can be used to bootstrap the Oberon compiler, as well as a historical artifact that was critical in creating self-hosting compiler.
 Most new features are added only to the Oberon implementation.

 Though the RISC binary could exclusively be used, the C virtual machine is not